ember-learn/ember-blog/content/the-ember-times-issue-197.md

 Last year over 1000 people participated in the survey.
 As always, your participation is invaluable so please do consider participating.

-Go ahead and fill out the [survey here now](https://emberjs.com/survey/2022/). 🔥🔥🔥
+If you're ready, you can go ahead and fill out the [survey here now](https://emberjs.com/survey/2022/). 🔥🔥🔥

 If you have any questions, feel free to email the survey team via survey@emberjs.com, or ping us in #dev-ember-learning on the [Discord chat](https://discordapp.com/invite/emberjs).